Albert Stuivenberg: Arsenal

-On 24 December 2019, Stuivenberg was announced as assistant coach to Mikel Arteta at Arsenal F.C.
+On 24 December 2019, Stuivenberg was announced as an assistant coach to Mikel Arteta at Arsenal, with assistant coach Steve Round and goalkeeping coach Iñaki Caña also joining the club.
+They led the team to a record-extending 14th FA Cup win on 1 August 2020, beating Chelsea 2–1 at Wembley Stadium.

 On 26 July 2021, Stuivenberg left his position as Wales assistant coach to focus on his role at Arsenal.
 On 1 January 2022, Stuivenberg took charge of Arsenal in a 2–1 defeat to Manchester City, as manager Mikel Arteta had tested positive for COVID-19 and was forced to miss the match.
+On 9 December 2023, Stuivenberg took charge of Arsenal in a 1-0 defeat at Aston Villa, as manager Mikel Arteta had been banned from the touchline, having received three yellow cards to that point in the Premier League 2023/24 Season.
+Arteta watched the match from the Directors' Box, but took part in his media commitments after the game.